Crypto137/MHServerEmu/docs/GameData/AuxiliaryResourcePrototypes.md

 }
 ```

-Unreal prop markers are used only in encounters and props, and have the following structure:
+Unreal prop markers have the following structure:

 ```csharp
 struct UnrealPropMarkerPrototype